hmcts/ops-runbooks/network/palos/connecting.md

 1. Create the NSG rule to allow your IP on port 443.
 (Example below)
 2. Either retrieve the IP address of the Palo VM via the links below or the AZ cli
-3. Pull the admin password from the `ukw-infra-dmz-nonprodi` key vault
+3. (skip in production which is SSO enabled) Retrieve the admin password from the relevant key vault:
     ```
     # Non Production
     az keyvault secret show --vault-name ukw-infra-dmz-nonprodi --name firewall-password --query value -o tsv